Recently I heard a woman on the radio use the phrase: step into your enough-ness.

 Keep moving forward, one step at a time.

-I was going to write my first blog, once and for all, damn it.
+I was going to write my first blog, once and for all.

 I’m not ready to go home.
 I just got here.